 If you are uncertain about which way you'd like to go – we'd recommend you speak with a number dentists and your preferred general health practitioner to make an informed decision, and get a feel for what is the best fit for you.

 How do I find a holistic dentist near me?

 If you're looking for a biological dentist near you, chances are that you won't have too much trouble finding one.
-You can go to the website for the Holistic Dental Association, and type in your zip code, or you can call 833-940-2631 and ask to be connected with a natural dentist near you.
-You can ask any questions you have and make an appointment for a consultation if you choose.
+One way is to go to the website for the Holistic Dental Association, and type in your zip code.

 What is the cost for a holistic dentist?

 The cost of holistic dentistry is all over the place.
 You'll find some who charge less than a traditional dentist, some who charge more, and some whose prices are comparable.
 In some cases, your dental insurance might cover natural dentistry, or your dentist may offer a discount plan.
-Find out more about this option here.
+Read more about dental savings plans.

 Where can I find a natural dentist near me?

-To find a naturopathic dentist near you, you can visit the webpages of official organizations for holistic dentistry, like the Holistic Dental Association, or the International Academy of Biological Dentistry & Medicine.
+You can visit the web pages of official organizations for holistic dentistry, like the Holistic Dental Association or the International Academy of Biological Dentistry & Medicine.